 Dr. Lucian Galescu is the Director of Dialogue Research at Openstream.ai®, where he focuses on plan-based conversational AI.
 Earlier, he was a research scientist with the Florida Institute for Human and Machine Cognition.
 Dr. Galescu’s research has spanned a broad spectrum of topics in dialogue systems, natural language understanding, knowledge extraction, intention recognition, and statistical language modeling.
 He has a number of widely cited publications in conversational AI and holds two patents in related technologies.

 Michael is a proven business leader and technology pioneer.
 As former CEO of BroadSoft, Michael led the company from its early beginnings to its successful exit to Cisco in 2018.
 Along with his co-founder, they led the creation of a new industry, moving enterprise communications to the cloud.
 Michael scaled the organization to 2,000 employees and served customers in over 80 countries.
 Michael created a very close relationship with the company’s global service provider partners, allowing the company to become the clear market leader in the hosted unified communication category.

 Michael’s passion is to work closely with customers, understanding what will make them successful and then delivering.
 He built a truly unique company, where every employee was empowered and focused on delivering value to the end user.
-Michael believes in engaging the team to continuously fine tune the strategy and GTM, and then aligning the team to deliver and drive results.
+Michael believes in engaging the team to continuously fine-tune the strategy and the GTM, and then aligning the team to deliver and drive results.
 This led to BroadSoft delivering on its promises as a public company for 8 years.

 Michael looks to use his marketing, strategy and selling skills to help entrepreneurs scale their businesses.
-Using his industry experience and network of global contacts, Michael is able to work side by side with these entrepreneurs helping them craft their strategy and their go to market activities.
+Using his industry experience and network of global contacts, Michael is able to work side by side with these entrepreneurs helping them craft their strategy and their go-to-market activities.